-In my search for an inexpensive sporty timepiece with a digital-analog display, I have recently stumbled over this Casio Sea Pathfinder SPF-60D-7AVER watch.
+In my search for an inexpensive sporty timepiece with a digital-analog display, I have recently stumbled over this Casio Sea Pathfinder SPF-60D-7AVER.
 Now I feel compelled to share my impressions about this feather-light titanium beater with you in this brief hands-on review article.

 Some brief information first.